emagiz/emdocs/mds/microlearning/intermediate-event-streaming-connectors-using-kafka-module-mendix.md

 ## 7. Silent demonstration video

-This video demonstrates how you can test whether you have done everything correct with regards to the assignment and gives you some context on what you have just learned.
+This video demonstrates how you can test whether you have done everything correctly with regards to the assignment and gives you some context on what you have just learned.

 <iframe width="1280" height="720" src="../../vid/microlearning/microlearning-using-kafka-module-mendix.mp4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>